 Portability is an awesome perk, but if you're the type of player who craves high-performance presentation, you may not get what you want from the Switch.

-Based on what we've seen any played, including the direct comparison between The Legend of Zelda: Breath of the Wild on Switch and Wii U, the Switch is only a hair more powerful than the Wii U - which means it's much less capable than either Sony or Microsoft's console.
-And when you're on the go, you'll be playing on a 720p display – although to be fair, it does look very colourful and solidly sharp despite the modest resolution.
+We don't know the full (official) technical details of the Switch just yet, but based on what we've seen and played, it's probably only a hair more powerful than the Wii U – which means it's much, much less capable than either Sony or Microsoft's console.
+And when you're on the go, you'll be playing on a 720p display – although to be fair, it did look quite sharp and bright in our hands-on testing.

 Look, the Switch will still be able to pump out some really pretty games, as we've seen with The Legend of Zelda: Breath of the Wild, but there may be limitations to what it can do down the line.
 And it probably won't handle ports of top-tier PS4 and Xbox One games, if you're thinking of trading in your current box.